-We restricted our study to static and non-interactive visualizations.
-Apart from being much easier to interpret, especially when analyzing problem solving patterns, they are highly relevant, since many practitioners mainly rely on static visualizations on paper or digital presentations to convey their data.
-In most cases, it would be just too cumbersome for non-visualization scientists or managers to run an interactive session with a visualization software just to understand their data and results of related scientists or competitors.
-Therefore, we also excluded all pure visualizations heavily relying on 3D metaphors.
-They always require at least basic interaction capabilities to produce meaningful results.
-Since Burch et al. [15] showed that radial techniques [16] for the visualization of hierarchies are understood less intuitively, we further restricted our study to linear visualization techniques.
-After a thorough analysis of several well-established reporting and analysis software packages, we decided to compare nodelinks, treemaps, and icicle plots, because they represent the most common visualization techniques.
+In this first step, we restricted our study to static and non-interactive visualizations, which are, apart from being much easier to interpret especially when analyzing problem solving patterns, still highly practice relevant, since many practitioners mainly rely on static visualizations on paper or digital presentations.
+Since Burch et al. [7] showed that radial techniques for the visualization of hierarchies are understood less intuitively, we further restricted our study to linear visualization techniques.
+After a thorough analysis of several wellestablished reporting and analysis software packages, we decided to compare nodelinks, treemaps, and icicle plots, because they represent the most common visualization techniques.

-In addition, we restrict our considerations to the area of visualizing hierarchical data with additional scalar dimension, which is highly relevant especially in the business environment.
-More precisely, the data consists of a rooted tree $T=(V,E,v{\mathrm{root}})$, where V is the non-empty set of data elements (nodes), E is a subset of $V\times V$ representing the hierarchy relations (edges), and $v{\mathrm{root}}\in V$ is the root node of the hierarchy.
-Additionally, a function $f:V\to\mathbb{R}^+$ is given, which assigns each node a specific positive value and respects the hierarchy.
-More precisely, the sum of function values of all children of a node is always smaller or equal than the function value of the node.
+In addition, we restrict our considerations to the area of visualizing hierarchical data with additional scalar dimension, which are highly relevant especially in the business environment.
+More precisely, the data consists of a rooted tree $T = (V, E, v{\text{root}})$, where V is the set of n data elements (nodes), E is a subset of $V \times V$ representing the hierarchy relations (edges), and $v{\text{root}} \in V$ is the root node of the hierarchy.
+Additionally, a function $f : V \to \mathbb{R}^+$ is given, which assigns each node a specific positive value and respects the hierarchy, i. e., the sum of values of all children of a node is always smaller or equal than the value of the node.
 One example for such data is a company structure with annual expenses.